Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 If it comes to it, use a call-out mechanic.
 This is undoubtedly the most expensive option, but it’s the best way forward if you’re really out of your depth.

-You shouldn’t drive if you have too much transmission fluid, so a call-out mechanic is the next best thing.
+You shouldn’t drive if you have too much transmission fluid, so a call-out mechanic is the next optimal thing.

 They’ll most likely perform one of the two techniques mentioned above.
 You’ll be on your way again in no time.

-For peace of mind, this is the option for you, and thus the one I officially recommend.
+For tranquility of mind, this is the option for you, and thus the one I officially recommend.

 Conclusion